UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-28-team12-image-video-colorization.md

 ```

 ### 4.2 Deep Exemplar-based Video Colorization
-This work presents the first end-to-end network for exemplar-based video colorization, which deals with the temporal consistency problem when colorizing image.
-Exemplar-based colorization is where the colorization transfers the
-color from a preconfigured reference image in a similar content to the target grayscale image.
+This work presents the first end-to-end network for exemplar-based video colorization [7], which deals with the temporal consistency problem when colorizing image.
+Exemplar-based colorization is where the colorization transfers the color from a preconfigured reference image in a similar content to the target grayscale image.
 But unlike previous exemplar based methods, this work unifies the common separated correspondence and color propagation network, and trained end-to-end to produce more coherent colorization results.

 In order to generate temporally consistent videos, DEVC colorize video frames based on the history.
 Formally, in LAB space, the output is generated as